 We’ve collected a treasure trove of healthy, tasty meal-planning tips based on our experience with what works best for our campers.
 Here, we’ve put together eight all-time favorite summer camp lunches that earn top marks in all areas: wholesome, scrumptious, and too much fun not to eat.
 Be sure to account for things like nut-free camps, which as becoming more and more common, like Galileo.
 This is for the protection of all campers to ensure safety for those with nut-allergies!

 In the middle of a hot, busy day at camp, kids need a lunch that fuels them with energy until it’s time to head home.
 However, heavy foods or big portions may make them tired or sluggish for the second half of the day.
-Bento boxes let you pack a mix of irresistible finger foods while keeping portion sizes appropriate.
+Bento boxes let you pack lunch with a mix of irresistible finger foods while keeping portion sizes appropriate.
+The options for filling those cute little compartments are almost endless.

-#2 Kid-Friendly Wraps
+#2 Bring Kid-Friendly Wraps to Camp

 Wraps are both convenient and easy to customize, making it the perfect healthy lunch idea for busy parents.
 Start with a whole-grain wrap for a nutritious base, or go with a spinach or sun-dried tomato wrap to pack in extra veggies.

-#3 Fresh and Vibrant Salad Jars
+#3 Mix Up Fresh Salad Jars for a Healthy Lunch

 If you haven’t had a meal-prepped salad in a jar yet, you’re missing out.
 It’s the perfect way to turn salad into a convenient grab-and-go food.